rehierl/html-outliner-spec/issue-associations-summary.md

 represents the heading for that explicit section ...""

 The actual intention behind the first paragraph is to try to explain what the algorithm will do when entering a **sectioning element**.

-Note that the sentence is not entirely accurate because it must also apply to sectioning root elements.
+(Note that the sentence is not entirely accurate because it must also apply to sectioning root elements).

 The first heading element within such a sectioning element will be used as heading for the first inner **section object**.
 Subsequent headings will cause